GeorgeElliotMathieson/FANUC-ML/README.md

-# FANUC Robot ML Platform
+# FANUC Robot ML Platform (DirectML-Only)

 A comprehensive machine learning platform for reinforcement learning with FANUC robot arms, focusing on precise end-effector positioning tasks.
-Optimized for both standard PyTorch and AMD GPU acceleration via DirectML.
+Optimized exclusively for AMD GPU acceleration via DirectML.

 ## Project Overview

 This platform provides a complete framework for applying reinforcement learning to control FANUC robot arms for positioning tasks.
-The system is designed with a modular architecture, clean Python package structure, and supports both standard PyTorch and AMD GPU acceleration via DirectML.
+The system is designed with a modular architecture, clean Python package structure, and is specifically optimized for AMD GPU acceleration via DirectML.

 ### Key Features

 - **Reinforcement Learning**: Custom-built environments using PPO algorithm
-- **Dual-GPU Support**: Works with standard PyTorch (NVIDIA) and AMD GPUs (via DirectML)
+- **AMD GPU Support**: Exclusively works with AMD GPUs (via DirectML)
 - **Flexible Evaluation Tools**: Comprehensive visualization and evaluation systems
 - **Modular Design**: Well-structured Python package with clean separation of concerns
 - **Unified Interface**: Single entry point for all operations